bracesoftware/PawnScript/doc/foreach.md

 - You can declare any of these containers above inside a namespace.

 ## Non-iterable data containers

+- You basically can't use `foreach` with these.

 ### Bit arrays
 - Declare bit arrays with a maximum size of 32 bits.